Arch Linux - Installation

 $ locale-gen

-Create /etc/locale.conf and add lines setting the variables LANG and LANGUAGE to the desired values
+Create /etc/locale.conf and set the variables LANG and LANGUAGE to the desired values

 /etc/locale.conf